 Whew!
 Okay, let’s do this!

 It’s time to make speedrunning history!
-Don’t worry about perfection because one of the most satisfying aspects of speedrunning is hitting that final split on your timer and seeing your finishing time gradually improve.
+Don’t worry about perfection!
+One of the most satisfying aspects of speedrunning is hitting that final split on your timer.
+Then, looking up to see your time gradually improving across each run.
 Smaller and smaller time saves slowly become more significant as you optimize and hone your speedrunning skills.

 When you start speedrunning, you will likely be pausing often, checking out your notes, making mistakes, and generally not getting super fast runs.
 That’s totally fine.
 Every run, even if you don’t get faster times, will improve your muscle memory, route memory, and refine some tricks as you go through.
 Do not get too reset-heavy.
 Resets this early into speedrunning will block you from late-game familiarity.